lattemilk6827/AGILE66/README.md

 * Run ```npm run start``` to start serving the web app (Access via http://localhost:3000)

-Edit this README.md to explain any specific instructions for setting up or using your application that you want to bring to our attention:

 ## List of additional libraries

 - express validator -- for input validation errors